 While many Black/African students find curricula enriching. there challenges.
-Some students report feeling tokenised or burdened to be representative voices for all experiences in class discussions, leading to undue pressure and potential stereotype threat (Steele, 1997).
+Some students report feeling to tokenised or burdened be representative for all voices experiences in class discussions, leading to undue pressure and potential stereotype threat (Steele, 1997).

 Another challenge is the curricula's comprehensiveness.
 When it comes to the diasporic content of African Studies courses that focus on slavery, the academic focus on the "western diaspora", for example, has been criticised for ignoring the "eastern diaspora" wherein "our brothers and sisters ... were enslaved in the eastern hemisphere of the Afrikan=Black Diaspora".
 This can make students from non-Western backgrounds feel excluded or undervalued (Kambon, Songsore, and Aketema, 2023, p.
 23).